 Analyse the snippet and highlight patterns and features.

 Review worked examples to see how patterns can be adapted.

 Write variations that apply snippet patterns to new content.

-Explore genre-based writing in unparalleled depth with a rich library of lessons and courses, aligned to both ACARA and Common Core.
+Explore genre-based writing in unparalleled depth with a rich library of lessons, aligned to both ACARA and Common Core.